leybme/promt-extension/README.md

 ### Adding Your Own Prompts
 The extension is designed to be flexible.
 You can create prompts for:
-- AI assistant interactions (ChatGPT, Claude, etc.)
+- Text summarization and translation
-- Code review templates
+- Concept explanations and brainstorming
-- Email templates
+- Writing improvement and documentation
-- Social media posts
+- Project planning and study guides
-- Writing prompts
+- Email and communication templates
 - Any repetitive text you use frequently

 ### Modifying Default Prompts